ben-maclaurin/hop/README.md

 ## Configuration

 Hop expects your configration file to be stored at `$HOME/.config/hop/hop.yml`.
-See [hop.yml](https://github.com/ben-maclaurin/hop/blob/main/hop.yml) for an example configuration.
+Check [my dotfiles](https://github.com/ben-maclaurin/dotfiles/blob/main/hop/hop.yml) for an example configuration.

 The following options are available: